University of Connecticut Archives and Special Collections: Human rights

 The Human Rights Collections include the Thomas J. Dodd Papers, which document his work as Chief Trial Counsel at the Nuremberg Trials, oral histories and documentation gathered in partnership with the African National Congress in South Africa, the records and library of Human Rights Internet, the records of the Coalition for International Justice, and the Refugee Case Files of the International Rescue Committee.
 Photographic collections, such as the Impact Visuals Photograph Collection, and the Romano Human Rights Digital Photograph Collection.
 Among the holdings are transcripts of interviews conducted by the Center for Oral History at the University of Connecticut.

 Literary collections

-The Literary Collections are comprised of the personal papers and manuscripts of over one hundred American and English writers.
+The Literary Collections comprise the personal papers and manuscripts of over one hundred American and English writers.
 The bulk of the literary collections include the extensive personal papers of poet, literary theorist, and essayist Charles Olson, and extensive holdings of papers of poets associated with the Black Mountain, Beat, and New York Schools of poetry.
 Records of a number of small literary presses, as well as strong holdings of first editions, broadsides, fine and private press editions, artists’ books, and literary magazines, complement the manuscripts and document the networks of editors and contributors of which the writers were a part.
 Among the Literary Collections are the papers of several twentieth-century nature writers, including the Pulitzer Prize-winning author Edwin Way Teale, Phyllis Busch, George Heinold, and John K. Terres.